What Do Home Inspectors Look For? Why These 5 Items Could Make or Break the Inspection

 So you’ve found a home you love that checks all your boxes.
 Congrats!
 But before going full steam ahead with the purchase, it’s in your best interest to know the house is safe, structurally sound, and that major systems are functioning properly before closing the deal.

 The home inspection is a buyer’s single best opportunity to assess a home’s condition.
-It documents issues both major and minor, giving you a full picture of exactly what you’ll be taking on as a homeowner.
-After all, buying your home is probably the most money you’ll spend at once on anything in your lifetime!
-Put another way, the inspection will let you know if you can celebrate, should save for necessary repairs, or run for the hills.
+It documents issues both major and minor, giving you a clear understanding of exactly what you’ll be taking on as a homeowner.
+Since purchasing a home likely is the largest single expenditure you’ll make in your life, the inspection helps you determine whether to celebrate, budget for necessary repairs, or reconsider the purchase entirely.

 Items that are potential deal-breakers will vary from person to person and depend on a number of factors, such as market conditions, the home’s age, the neighborhood, and your financial situation.
-Nevertheless, there are several things that inspectors look for that can greatly impact a home sale, for better or for worse.
+Nevertheless, there are several things that inspectors look for that can greatly affect a home sale — for better or for worse.

-We’re breaking it all down for you with Omaha agent, Amy Haggstrom, who sells homes 40% faster than the average agent in the area, plus professional home inspectors for their expert advice.
-Think of this as your home inspection’s CliffsNotes, a quick overview to understand what’s what on your inspection report so you know what you’re getting into before closing the sale (or not).
+We’re breaking it all down for you with Omaha agent Amy Haggstrom, who sells homes 40% faster than the average agent in Council Bluffs, along with insights from professional home inspectors.
+Think of this as your home inspection’s CliffsNotes — a concise overview to help you interpret your inspection report and understand what to expect before finalizing the sale (or deciding otherwise)

 What happens during a home inspection

-As a buyer, you get to choose your home inspector, so it’s important to find a good one who’s experienced and knowledgeable.
+As a buyer, you have the option to choose your own home inspector, so it’s essential to choose one who is both experienced and knowledgeable.

-“The home inspection is a tool to learn more about what you’re purchasing, so it’s not necessarily to only get a list of defects,” says Brian Wetzel, home inspector and owner of HouseMaster in Somerville, New Jersey.
+“The home inspection is a tool to learn more about what you’re purchasing, so it’s not necessarily to only get a list of defects,” says Brian Wetzel, home inspector and owner of HouseMaster in York County, South Carolina.
 “It’s also an educational overview of the house.”

 While the inspection doesn’t cover every nook and cranny, it will paint a fairly accurate picture of a home’s structure and systems.
 It will provide a snapshot of the home’s condition and the types of maintenance and repairs that will be necessary in the future.